In this post, our Science Team gives you the answer to the 2019 HSC Biology paper.

 |20||D||gRNA has nucleotides complementary to the target DNA so that the Cas9 enzyme binds and cuts at the exact position required.|

 An increase in body temperature is [detected by the hypothalamus in the brain].
-Nerve impulses travel to blood vessels and sweat glands causing [blood vessels to dilate] and sweat to be produced by sweat glands.
+Nerve impulses travel to blood vessels and sweat glands causing [vasodilation] and sweat to be produced by sweat glands.
 This causes excess blood flow to the skin and [evaporative cooling].
 The result is heat loss from blood and a fall in body temperature.

 |Somatic mutation||Germ-line mutation|